learn-co-curriculum/dsc-intro-to-probability/README.md

 $$P(E) = \lim_{n\rightarrow\infty} \dfrac{S{(n)}}{n}$$

-This is the basis of a frequentist statistical interpretation: an events probability is the ratio of the positive trials to the total number of trials as we repeat the process infinitely.
+This is the basis of a frequentist statistical interpretation: an event's probability is the ratio of the positive trials to the total number of trials as we repeat the process infinitely.

 For example, the probability of rolling a 5 on a 6 sided dice is the limit of the successes to trials as the number of trials goes to infinity.

-In the early 20th century, Kolmogorov and Von Mises came up with 3 axioms that further expand the idea of probability.
+In the early 20th century, Kolmogorov and Von Mises came up with 3 axioms that further expand on the idea of probability.

 ###  Probability axioms